dash14/v-network-graph-docs/docs/examples/basic.md

 ## Pan and zoom when initial display

-The behavior of panning and zooming in the initial layout can be changed with `configs.view.autoPanAndZoomOnLoad`.
+The behavior of pan and zoom in the initial layout can be changed with `configs.view.autoPanAndZoomOnLoad`.
 The available options are as follows:

 <div class="reference-table">